There is a good chance MPLX LP (MPLX) will undergo another restructuring. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Apr 19 when Floerke Gregory Scott sold 2,500 shares for $35.00 per share.
 The transaction valued at 87,500 led to the insider holds 80,212 shares of the business.

 Floerke Gregory Scott sold 2,500 shares of MPLX for $83,000 on Feb 07.
 The Exec.
 VP and COO now owns 76,836 shares after completing the transaction at $33.20 per share.
 On Feb 02, another insider, SEMPLE FRANK M, who serves as the Director of the company, sold 28,000 shares for $34.00 each.
 As a result, the insider received 952,000 and left with 333,337 shares of the company.